ibm-cloud-docs/databases-for-postgresql/getting-started.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting Started with {{site.data.keyword.databases-for-postgresql}}
+# Getting Started
 {: #getting-started}
 {: toc-content-type="tutorial"}
 {: toc-services=""}
 {: toc-completion-time="30m"}

-This tutorial is a short introduction to using an {{site.data.keyword.databases-for-postgresql_full}} deployment. [pgAdmin](https://www.pgadmin.org/){: .external} is an open source administration platform for PostgreSQL, and provides many tools for managing your data and databases.
-[Download and install](https://www.pgadmin.org/download/){: .external} the version that is appropriate to your environment, and then follow the steps to connect it to your {{site.data.keyword.databases-for-postgresql}} deployment.
+This tutorial is a short introduction to using a {{site.data.keyword.databases-for-postgresql_full}} instance . [pgAdmin](https://www.pgadmin.org/){: .external} is an open source administration platform for PostgreSQL that provides many tools for managing your data and databases.

 Follow these steps to complete the tutorial: {: ui}